AI Marking and Feedback: A Teacher's Guide [2026]Teacher using AI-powered marking tools to provide feedback on student work

 For UK teachers, the specific risks include:

 Length bias: Most AI grading systems correlate length with quality.
 A concise, well-argued paragraph may score lower than a rambling, repetitive one simply because it is shorter.
-This particularly affects pupils with SEND who may write less but with greater precision.
+This particularly affects learners with SEND who may write less but with greater precision.

-The practical response is straightforward: never use AI as the sole assessor for any work that contributes to pupil grades.
+The practical response is straightforward: never use AI as the sole assessor for any work that contributes to learner grades.
 Use it as a first-pass filter, then apply your own professional judgement.
 Where you notice patterns of bias, adjust the tool's rubric or switch to manual assessment for that task type.

 Data Privacy and GDPR